 To get the correct debugging information, build your application without the default optimizations.
 The following sample commands demonstrate how to disable optimizations when using go1.10 or a later version:

 The Stackdriver Debugger agent is a light-weight binary that you enable for your application at startup.
 The agent starts with your application and communicates with the Stackdriver Debugger backend while the application is running.

-Once you've built and deployed your Compute Engine application, download the pre-built agent executable:
+Once you've built and deployed your Compute Engine application, download and install the debug agent:

--sourcecontextspecifies the path to the JSON-formatted file containing your source context configuration.
-See Generate the source context file for information on generating this file.
+PATH_TO_FILEspecifies the relative path to the JSON-formatted file containing your source context configuration.
+See Selecting Source Code Automatically for information on generating this file.

 APP_VERSIONis an application-supplied version marker.
 For example, you could use a build number.
 The GCP Console displays the running version as

 module - version.
 For example,